workgroupengineering/Documentation/docs/distribution-publishing/macos.md

 </plist>
 ```

 Second entitlements file is to sign app package.
-Should contain all permissions.
+Should contain all app's permissions.
 Here is an example:

 ```
 <?xml version="1.0" encoding="UTF-8"?>